zdu-strong/transparent-republic/README.md

 ✅ The power to elect National Supervisory Council members.<br/>

-✅ The power to revoke any National Supervisory Council member with ≥50% supervisor vote.<br/>
+✅ The power to revoke any National Supervisory Council member with impeachment rate ≥ 50%.<br/>

 🔷 3.
 National Supervisory Council<br/>